-In PY 2022, the City had a goal to assist 10 non-homeless households with housing rehab activities.
-The City assisted 1 LMI homeowner with housing rehab through the City's Neighborhood Preservation Program (NPP) with the installation of a new water heater.
+In PY 2022, the City did not create any goals to assist households with affordable housing activities in the PY 2023 AAP; however, the City still continues to utilize funds that were programmed from previous program years to fund rehab activities.
+The Rehabilitation Administration activity administers the NPP program which provides zero-interest deferred forgivable loans to qualifying low-income individuals/households, with funding targeted at the central downtown area & low-income census tracts.
 The City has several projects in various stages of development and anticipates it will report these accomplishments in future CAPER reports.
 These activities will help to meet the established goals of the program.